kirenz/codelabs/markdown/tf-install/tf-install.md

 <img src="img/Jan.png" alt="Jan Kirenz" width="100">

 Thank you for participating in this tutorial.
 If you found any issues along the way I'd appreciate it if you'd raise them by clicking the *Report a mistake* button at the bottom left of this site.

-Thank you for participating in this tutorial.
-If you found any issues along the way I'd appreciate it if you'd raise them by clicking the "Report a mistake" button at the bottom left of this site.

 *Jan Kirenz (2022) | [kirenz.com](https://www.kirenz.com) | Made with [Codelabs](https://github.com/googlecodelabs/tools)*